 For example, equity release products (reverse mortgages) and bridging finance are explicitly designed to be repaid from the proceeds of the sale of the property, so some of the Principles will be less applicable to them.
-Borrowing by highwealth borrowers or purchasers of buy-to-let properties should generally be considered within the scope of these Principles, but they might not apply to such borrowing in the same way as they would to the bulk of mortgage lending (see Principle 6).
+Borrowing by high-wealth borrowers or purchasers of buy-to-let properties should generally be considered within the scope of these Principles, but they might not apply to such borrowing in the same way as they would to the bulk of mortgage lending (see Principle 6).

-In general, the range of residential mortgage underwriting practices reflects the distinct real estate markets, cultural differences and socioeconomic policies that shape each jurisdiction's mortgage market.
-Hence, these Principles should be implemented according to national circumstances, and as appropriate to national institutional arrangements, whether through legislative, regulatory or supervisory measures, or through industry practices.
+circumstances, and as appropriate to national institutional arrangements, whether through legislative, regulatory or supervisory measures, or through industry practices.